victorandradeap/api-photo-storage/README.md

 # Photo Storage API
-A API of photo storage and delivery.
+An API of photo storage and delivery.